-Some of the examples of Cash Book entries are given below showing the different situations:
+Some of the examples of Cash Book entries are shown below in different situations:

 Example #1 – Single Column

-Under a single column cash-book, only cash transactions done by the business are recorded.
-It has only a single money column on debit and credits both sides which is titled as “amount”.
-As it records only the accounting transaction related to cash so entries which involve banks or discounts such as checks received, checks issued, sales discount or purchases discount are not recorded
+Under a single column cash-book, only cash transactions done by the business record.
+It has only a single money column on debit and credits both sides, is titled as “amount.”
+As it records only the accounting transaction related to cash so entries which involve banks or discounts such as checks received, checks issued, sales discount or purchases discount do not record.

 Mr. Y started the business with the capital of $ 50,000 on April 1, 2019.
 Out of the capital invested, $ 20,000 is deposited in the bank account on the same day.
-During the month of April 19, he identified the following transactions.
+On April 19, he identified the following transactions.
 Prepare the necessary single column Cash-book using the data as given below:

 Example #2 – Double Column

-The transactions done on credit are not recorded in the cash book.
+The transactions done on credit do not record in the cash book.
 So the transactions Purchase from Mr. X on credit and Goods sold on credit on 18 April are not considered while preparing the cash book entries.

-In the present modern world, almost all transactions are done with the use of the bank account of the company.
+In the present modern world, almost all transactions done are using the bank account of the company.
 So, it was required to present one more column to the single-column cash-book.
 For this double column cash – the book is used.
-Under double-column cash-book, not only cash transactions but transactions through banks done by the business are also recorded.
+Under double-column cash-book, not only cash transactions but transactions through banks done by the business also record.

 Mr. X runs a business.
-During the month of April 19, the following transactions took place in the business.
+On April 19, the following transactions took place in the business.
 Prepare the necessary double-column Cash-book using the data as given below:

 The transactions which are done on credit are not recorded while preparing the double column cash –book.
-In the case of double column cash- book, cash column records all the transactions relating to cash so, it works as the cash accounts and the bank column records all the transactions relating to bank such as checks received, checks issued, etc so, it works as the bank accounts.
+In the case of double column cash- book, cash column records all the transactions relating to cash so, it works as the cash accounts and the bank column records all the transactions pertaining to bank such as checks received, checks issued, etc. so, it works as the bank accounts.

-Cashbook is prepared like a ledger where all the cash transactions of the company are recorded and entered according to date.
-It is a book containing the original entry and the final entry which means that cash book serves as the general ledger.
-In the case of a cash book, there is no requirement to transfer the balances to the general ledger which is required in case of the cash account.
+Cashbook is prepared like a ledger where the company’s cash transactions are recorded and entered according to date.
+It is a book containing the original entry and the final entry, which means that the cash book serves as the general ledger.
+In the case of a cash book, there is no requirement of balance transfer to the general ledger, which is required in the case of the cash account.
 Entries in cash book are posted then to the corresponding general ledger.